Folakemi-Fareedah-Fashola/comp2850-hci-starter/assessment/submission-template.md

 - I used a very small sample of people for the first pilot(3) and an even smaller sample for the repilot(1), this negatively affects the measure of success/improvements and makes results less reliable.
 - Safari keyboard issue – Many keyboard failures were caused by Safari’s default setting that disables Tab navigation, not by the interface itself.
 This limits how accurately keyboard accessibility could be measured.
 - Confirmation messages are still easy to miss, even after fixes, the status message appears small at the top of the page, so usability around feedback remains partially unresolved.
-– Tasks were short and controlled; real usage may reveal different issues.
+– Tasks were short and controlled, real usage may reveal different issues.

 ---